 All year round, there are plenty of things to do in Half Moon Bay Coastside, especially for outdoor lovers.
 From seashore to forests to farmland, nature is loud here, and there is plenty to embrace.

-No matter which season you choose to visit, you'll find things to do in Half Moon Bay Coastside, California.
-With an average annual temperature of 62° F, you are highly unlikely to experience snow, frost, or triple-digit heat.
-Half Moon Bay Coastside is San Francisco adjacent.
+No matter which season you choose to visit, you’ll find things to do in Half Moon Bay Coastside, California.
+With an average annual temperature of 62° F, you are unlikely to experience snow, frost, or triple-digit heat.
+Half Moon Bay Coastside is close to San Francisco.
 This coastal area and its beautiful harbor are ideal for taking a slow-paced break.
-After all, San Francisco is nearby if you need a city-fix.
-Here are some of the things to do in Half Moon Bay Coastside, filled with grand outdoor adventures no matter which time of year you visit.
+After all, San Francisco is nearby if you need a city fix.
+Here are some things to do in Half Moon Bay Coastside, which is filled with grand outdoor adventures no matter which time of year you visit.

 Where is Half Moon Bay Coastside?

 Sheltered between the Santa Cruz Mountains and the Pacific, Coastside has four distinct areas—North Coast, Half Moon Bay, South Coast, and the Redwoods.
-Thirty miles from San Francisco and 22-miles from San Francisco International Airport (SFO), Half Moon Bay Coastside (HMBC) is a world away from the buzz and bustle of the city by the bay.
-Beaches, coastal trails, redwood forest, wetlands, villages, hook-to-mouth seafood, farm, and ranch-to-table produce, and the Pacific Ocean offer respite in soul-soothing nature.
+Thirty miles from San Francisco and 22 miles from San Francisco International Airport (SFO), Half Moon Bay Coastside (HMBC) is a world away from the buzz and bustle of the city by the bay.
+Beaches, coastal trails, redwood forests, wetlands, villages, hook-to-mouth seafood, farm- and ranch-to-table produce, and the Pacific Ocean offer respite in soul-soothing nature.

 There are lots of things to do in Half Moon Bay Coastside.
 Walk, bike, kayak, fish, beach comb, forest bathe, eat, drink, explore art galleries and shops.
 Best of all, watch the sunset on the Pacific.